Android: our commitment to the GDPR for enterprise and education deployments

 GDPR compliance is especially important to our enterprise and education customers because they may have obligations to their employees and students respectively.
 Our enterprise and education customers can count on Google’s GDPR compliance efforts across Android.
 We have made important updates to our contractual commitments to customers and partners that directly address GDPR requirements, together with corresponding product changes.

-For the Android Operating System itself, in so far as it is executed exclusively within the mobile device, Google does not receive any data.
+For the Android Operating System itself, in so far as it is executed exclusively within the mobile device, Google does not receive any personal data.

 Services for which Google is a Data Controller